-In management's view, given the nature of the Company's operations, which consist of exploration and evaluation of mining properties, the most relevant financial information relates primarily to current liquidity, solvency and planned property expenditures.
-The Company's financial success will be dependent upon the extent to which it can discover mineralization and the economic viability of developing its properties.
+In management's view, given the Company is in the exploration and evaluation phase, the most relevant financial information relates primarily to current liquidity, solvency and planned property expenditures.
+The Company's financial success will be dependent upon the economic viability of developing its properties.

 Such development may take years to complete and the amount of resulting income, if any, is difficult to determine.
 The sales value of any minerals discovered by the Company is largely dependent upon factors beyond the Company's control, including the market value of the metals to be produced.
-The Company does not expect to receive significant income from any of its properties in the foreseeable future.
+The Company does not expect to receive significant income from any of its properties in the near future.